harisbintalat/healthAnalyticsOCD/README.md

 Overview

-This report summarizes the key demographic, temporal, and clinical findings derived from the provided health analytics dashboard concerning patients diagnosed with Obsessive-Compulsive Disorder (OCD).
+This report summarises the key demographic, temporal, and clinical findings derived from the provided health analytics dashboard concerning patients diagnosed with Obsessive-Compulsive Disorder (OCD).

 1. Patient Volume Trend (2013 – 2022)